 Care Co-contribution (means test)

-The Refundable Accommodation Deposit is a lump sum payment for accommodation in an aged care facility and is fully refundable when a resident leaves the facility.
+• Refundable Accommodation Deposit (RAD).
+A RAD is a lump sum payment that is fully refundable when you leave the facility.

 • Daily Accommodation Payment (DAP).
 A DAP is a daily payment that is equivalent to the daily interest for the RAD.
 This is how the accommodation cost is paid until a RAD is paid.